APHA-CSU/sequence-manager/README.md

 sudo bash launch.bash job_id
 ```
 - this will start a new screen session: once dependencies are installed and the first plate is running in Nextflow, detached from the screen (crtl+a d) and close the SSH session

+### (5) Concatenate summary csv files

+Each job machine will create a summary csv file which it appends to after each batch run.
+This is pushed to `s3://s3-csu-003/v3/summary/<job-id>.csv` at the end of the last batch.
+This CSV file contains relevant metadata for every sample's raw-reads and sequenced results including s3-uris for both.

+When the last job machine has finished and all samples have been processed, the csv files for each job machine should be concatenated into a single csv file with a row for every sample that was processed.
+It will contain the following column names: sample_name, submission, project_code sequencer, run_id, well, read_1, read_2, lane, batch_id, reads_bucket, results_bucket results_prefix, sequenced_datetime, GenomeCov, MeanDepth, NumRawReads, pcMapped, Outcome, flag, group, CSSTested, matches, mismatches, noCoverage, anomalous.